chrisprice/lunar-grid-guardian/.github/instructions/codestyle.instructions.md

 ---
 # Code Style Guide

+* DO NOT ADD ANY COMMENTS TO THE CODE.
 * Avoid comments in the code.
 Keep narrative content in the chat, not in the files.
 * Doccomments are allowed for public types and functions.
 * Use meaningful variable names rather than shortened or cryptic names.